piotrf/FrameTrail/README.md

 ### Prerequisites

 * **Apache** Web Server (2.2.29 +) with **PHP** (5.6.2 +)

-(any other configuration might also be fine, but this one has been tested)
+(any other configuration might also be fine, but this one has been tested) Please note that you can use FrameTrail "read-only" locally without any server, as long as your browser supports local Ajax requests (there are known issues with Chrome, but Firefox should work in most cases).
+Of course you won't be able to use the editing features.

 ### Setup